Do you want to learn how to start a blog?

 The Basics of the WordPress Posts Edit box – as indicated by the blue arrows:

-- Add Title – this is the title of your post – make it 60 characters or less for search engines
+- Add Title – add the title to your new blog post – make it 60 characters or less for search engines

 - Edit box indicated by the cursor – this is where you’ll, of course, add your content